Quackster/Suggestor/README.md

     // [".:alexRich:.", ".:alexSnoopy:.", ".:alexThrifty:."]
 ```

+You can access the default settings with ``SuggestorService.DefaultSettings``.

 In addition, you can add a callback to return true / false if this entry already exists in your own data source so it will keep retrying.

 ```c